Numigi/aeroo_reports/report_aeroo/README.rst

 =============
 Aeroo Reports
 =============
-This module is the main module required for using Aeroo reports.
+This is the main module required for using Aeroo reports.

 .. contents:: Table of Contents